The Landscape Library

 3D Model built by KINFAB

-There are many 3D printing manufacturer’s on the market.
+There are many 3D printer manufacturer’s for landscape architecture on the market.
 However, undisputedly the Ultimaker S5 is the top choice, especially impressive when paired with Cura software.

 While 3D models are created in softwares like Rhino, these softwares cannot export G-Code, the type of file format that 3D printers read.
 So designers must use an open source platform like Cura to import 3D models, to export this file into a filetype the 3D printer can read.